Geoscience (GEOS)

 GEOS 401 CAPSTONE II: SENIOR RESEARCH1 Credit

 Independent research projects based on the results presented in GEOS 310.
 Data collection, analysis, and presentation of scientific papers.
-Normally taken during the student's Junior or Senior year.
-May be repeated for a total of up to six hours of credit.

 Prerequisites: GEOS 310 and Junior or above status